SiddhantTotade/listen/README.md

 ```shell
 cd listen_app
 ```
-+ Open a terminal in the `spotify` and type command.
++ Open a terminal in the `listen` and type command.
 ```shell
 npm install
 ```